 13 reasons to join the Summer Reading Challenge

 After a long, hard academic year, it’s no surprise that children can be reluctant to do anything school-related over the summer holidays – including reading.
 But picking up a book doesn’t have to be a chore.
-The Summer Reading Challenge, now in its 20th year, is designed to keep children reading over the school holidays and to encourage a love of reading for pleasure, with around 700,000 kids taking part each year in the UK.
+The Summer Reading Challenge is designed to keep children reading over the school holidays and to encourage a love of reading for pleasure, with around 700,000 kids taking part each year in the UK.
 So why should you sign your child up to the scheme?

 1. It’s widely accessible